Saikiranabhi/Personal_Portifolio/README.md

 ## 🎯 Experience

 ### Machine Learning Intern
-**EIsystems Solutions** | 2024
+**EIsystems Solutions** | Mar - Apr 2024
-- Worked on building ML model for laptop price prediction using Streamlit, Python, and Random Forest Regression
+- Developed and optimized machine learning models for laptop price prediction, improving overall prediction accuracy.
-- Implemented features and gained practical ML experience

-### System Engineer
+- Analyzed diverse datasets including laptop specs, market trends, and historical pricing to inform model training and evaluation.

+### Generative AI with IBM Cloud
-**Microlink Information Technologies** | Vijaywada | Nov 2023 - May 2024
+**IBM Cloud** | Remote | May - July 2025
-- Assisted in designing and maintaining system architectures
-- Gained practical knowledge in system configuration, network troubleshooting, and performance optimization
-- Collaborated with technical teams to support IT infrastructure and deployment tasks
+- Developed CitizenAI, an AI-driven web platform with a smart chat assistant powered by IBM Granite or Gemini for context-aware responses.
+- Implemented sentiment analysis and feedback storage using MongoDB, with a real-time animated dashboard for data visualization.

 ---